-Joining an online sportsbook is, on average, such a simple process that you can be placing your first bet within 15 minutes of starting to create your account.
-While it’s a relatively straight forward process, we’ll give you the ins and outs and breakdown some of the more important aspects you should be aware of when signing up at an online sportsbook.
+Joining an online sportsbook is a simple process.
+On average, you can be placing your first bet within 10 minutes of starting to create your account.
+While it’s a relatively straightforward process, we’ll give you the ins and outs and break down some of the more critical aspects you should be aware of during the sportsbook sign up process.

-First, to set up an account, you will need to provide a few common pieces of personal information:
+First, to set up an account, you will need to provide a few standard pieces of personal information:

-Depending on which website you’ve selected, you could also be prompted to create a username, or a user ID may be provided to you.
-If you are making your own username, be sure it’s something you can remember and won’t hate in a year, because you won’t be able to change it.
+Depending on which website you’ve selected, you could also be prompted to create a username.
+Others, your sportsbook provides or a user ID for you.
+If you are making your own username, be sure it’s something you can remember and won’t hate in a year.
+This is because, in all likelihood, you won’t be able to change it.
 If the ID is provided to you, be sure to keep it stored in a secure location so you won’t forget it.

 Obviously, you’ll also need a password to accompany and protect your account.
 Typically, it will need to be longer than seven characters and should contain both numbers and letters to make it more secure.
 Keep it in a safe place and don’t share your password with anyone.

-You want to treat your sportsbook account like an online back account; after all, it contains a lot of the same information.
-Be sure you log off after each use, and don’t use any “remember me” password functions on your internet browser.
+You want to treat your sportsbook account like an online bank account.
+After all, it contains a lot of the same information.
+Be sure you log off after each use and don’t use any “remember me” password functions on your internet browser.
 Your account shouldn’t be something any roommate or kids could easily access if they use your personal computer.

 Accuracy of information